Unnamed-1408/CSE5002_Mini_Project/README.md

 * [imbalanced-learn](https://imbalanced-learn.org/)
 * [NetworkX](https://networkx.org/)

-Or you can directly reproduce the environment on my local machine by
+Or you can directly reproduce the environment on my PC by

 ```bash
 conda env create -f environment.yml